Webinar: Modernising Energy Efficiency through Digitalisation

 Energy efficiency is changing, with new digital technologies enabling greater control, optimisation and analytics.
 New policies and new business models will greatly enhance end-use and systems efficiency.

 A topic of fast-growing interest to member countries and partners, the IEA has embarked on a cross-agency initiative – Modernising Energy Efficiency through Digitalisation – to explore the potential impacts of digitalisation on energy efficiency and the implications for policy makers.
-We will develop an analytic framework for assessing impacts, undertake deep dive research on key topics, and build a resource library on the global exchange for energy efficiency.
+This topic was also a focus of our 4th Global Energy Efficiency Conference in June, where we launched our online digitalisation resource library.
+Our 2019 Energy Efficiency Market Report will include an examination of digitalisation trends, including industrial process automation and optimisation.

 < Back to calendar